Lake Poinsett State Park

 Lake Poinsett State Park is a 132 acre Arkansas state park on Crowley's Ridge in Poinsett County, Arkansas in the United States.
 The park was formed after the damming of Distress Creek to create a recreational lake in the county in 1960.
-The park is located along the western bank of the lake and is open for year-round for camping/picnicking.
-Boat rentals are available from February to November.
+The park is located along the western bank of the lake and features camping, fishing, picnicking and boat rentals.